 Liquidity remains a comparative and credit-positive strength of DB and has significantly reduced the bank's refinancing risk.
-This is reflected in our a1 Liquid Resources score, in line with DB's initial score.
-The assigned score contains a one-notch downward adjustment to the initial score to reflect asset encumbrance on a sizeable portion of assets that are designated as liquid in our initial ratio and score.
+This is reflected in our a1 Liquid Resources score, one notch below DB's initial score.
+The assigned score contains a two-notches downward adjustment to the initial score to reflect asset encumbrance on a sizeable portion of assets that are designated as liquid in our initial ratio and score.
 At the same time, we make an offsetting one-notch upward adjustment based on our consideration of the group's conservative management of liquidity across its various branches and subsidiaries, as well as its high stock of high-quality liquid assets which we expect to remain virtually unchanged from here.

-The bank's reported liquidity reserves largely comprised central bank cash (71% of LCR's stock of High Quality Liquid Assets - HQLA) and other highly liquid securities (non-cash Level 1 assets represented 26% of HQLA as of Q2 2023, last data available), substantially mitigating the refinancing risks associated with its more confidence-sensitive wholesale market funding (€75 billion MREL-eligible debt outstanding as of end-September 20239).
-The bank's strong €245 billion liquidity reserve also continued to stand well above regulatory requirements as stipulated by the Liquidity Coverage Ratio (LCR), the latter standing at 132% as of end-September 2023.
+The bank's reported liquidity reserves largely comprised central bank cash (71% of LCR's stock of High Quality Liquid Assets - HQLA) and other highly liquid securities (non-cash Level 1 assets represented 26% of HQLA as of Q4 2023, last data available), substantially mitigating the refinancing risks associated with its more confidence-sensitive wholesale market funding (€76 billion MREL-eligible debt outstanding as of end-March 202411).
+The bank's strong €261 billion liquidity reserve as of December 2023 (last available) also continued to stand well above regulatory requirements as stipulated by the Liquidity Coverage Ratio (LCR), the latter standing at 136% as of end-March 2024.
 Some of DB's excess liquidity is likely to be consumed by planned business growth, reducing the liquidity buffer (and LCR, see Exhibit 15).
-We also expect DB to gradually repay its remaining €15 billion of the TLTRO in 2024.
+In Q1 2024, the bank has repaid the remaining €15 billion of the TLTRO tranches, which contributed to the 4 percentage points decrease in the LCR ratio from the 140% recorded as of December 2023.

 Exhibit 14

 DB's LCR is well in-line with its peer group

-GIBS' LCR, Q1 2022 - Q3 2023
+GIBS' LCR, O1 2023 - O1 2024